ait-aecid/aminer-dashboard/README.md

 Currently, the status info chart shows values from the following fields: model_type, status_code, classification, event_type_str, host, php, and sp.
 To add new ones, go to the *Visualize* page and click on **[AMiner] - StatusInfo**.
 This visualization is of type TSVB, and it includes different visualization options.
 In the *Timeseries* tab, inside the *data* panel, click on the plus sign next to the trash sign to add a new field.
 To be shown correctly together with the already defined fields, configure its metric as follows:
 Aggregation=Sum, Field={desired_field}, GroupBy=Everything.

+Note that for values under 1 the log scaled StatusInfo chart does not show anything, since the log of 0 is undefined.
+In this case, assume the value is 0.

 ## AMiner dashboard